 Heroku was magic. git push heroku main and your app was live.
 No servers to manage, no infrastructure to think about.
 For a decade, it was the default answer to “how do I deploy this?”
+But in 2026, developers are searching for Heroku alternatives that don’t sleep, don’t nickel-and-dime on add-ons, and actually give you a real server.

 Then Salesforce acquired it.
 The free tier disappeared in November 2022.
 Eco dynos sleep after 30 minutes.
 Basic dynos cost $7/mo each.
 Add a database ($5/mo), Redis ($3/mo), a worker dyno ($7/mo), and your simple side project costs $22/mo before you’ve written a line of business logic.

-In 2026, there are platforms that give you more — real servers, flat pricing, databases included — for less.
+In 2026, there are platforms that give you more - real servers, flat pricing, databases included - for less.
+We’ve tested and compared InstaPods against Heroku head-to-head - but there are several strong options depending on what you need.

 Here are the best Heroku alternatives, what each does well, and which one fits your project.